carpentries-lab/good-enough-practices/_episodes/03-software.md

 >> 1.   processFunction - incorrect, too vague
 >> 2.   computeCubesOfThird - incorrect, doesn't imply every third in sequence
 >> 3.   cubeEveryThirdNumberInASequence - incorrect, too long
->> 4.   **cubeEachThird - correct, short and includes information on the data and caculation performed**
+>> 4.   **cubeEachThird - correct, short and includes information on the data and calculation performed**
 >> 5. 3rdCubed - incorrect, bad practice to put a number at the beginning of a function name (and not allowed by some programming languages)
 >>
 >> `variableName`